SACHSTech/careers-in-computer-science-aur0rachen/README.md

 ## **Standard Education**

 > The [University of Waterloo](https://uwaterloo.ca/future-students/programs/data-science) offers a Data Science program under the Faculty of Mathematics.
 It is available as a regular or co-op program.
-After 4 years, if the student has completed all of the necessary requirements, they are able to graduate with a Bachelor of Computer Science or a Bachelor of Mathematics in Data Science.
+After _4 years_, if the student has completed all of the necessary requirements, they are able to graduate with a Bachelor of Computer Science or a Bachelor of Mathematics in Data Science.